 Finally, let’s examine a study about one of the most useful cognitive biases for marketers: the framing or presentation of a product.

 Jia Jina, Wuke Zhangc, and Mingliang Chen investigated how framing influenced consumer care and decision-making around a product.
 To do this, they measured the reactions to descriptions of wool coats presented in two different ways: with a positive framing (showing the percentage of wool in the product) and with a negative framing (showing the percentage of synthetic fibers).

 The result was that product presentations that emphasized negative framing generated more attention at first, but made decision-making more difficult.
 However, positive framing improved perceptions about the quality of the product.

-Although these conclusions are not too surprising, it is interesting to verify the effects of this type of marketing techniques in a scientific way.
+Although these conclusions are not too surprising, it is interesting to verify the effects of this type of marketing technique in a scientific way.